FXU President Community & Welfare

 - Fighting hate crime & supporting students

-- Liaising with student support services, living support, the police, multifaith chaplaincy and the FXU Advice team
+- Liaising with student support services, living support, the police, multifaith chaplaincy and the FXU Advice Service

 Don't forget, you're always welcome to visit the FXU office for a chat and a cuppa.